-For those that wish to stay in the United Kingdom, there are LLMs in Environmental Law at Kent University, SOAS University of London, University of Strathclyde, University of Nottingham, and the University of Stirling.
+For those that wish to stay in the United Kingdom, there are LLMs in Environmental Law at the University of Kent, SOAS University of London, University of Strathclyde and the University of Stirling.
 These universities offer different variations of specialisation in Environmental Law, ranging from general interdisciplinary courses to focusing more specifically on climate change or international law and sustainability.

 At the international level, there are many well-respected universities abroad, particularly in the United States.
 Universities such as Vermont Law School, Lewis and Clark, Pace, UC-Berkeley, and the University of Colorado, are all considered to be among the top schools for an LLM in Environmental Law.

 What qualifications do you need to study an LLM in Environmental Law?